What Is Loftus Road Stadium

 around the stadium.
 Most away fans head over to nearby

-(the Hammersmith & City line station), turn left out
+Station (the Hammersmith & City line station), turn

-of the station and the green is a short way down the
+left out of the station and the green is a short way

 On the eating front David Frodsham adds; 'On my travels to many football grounds, I have yet to find a wider selection of food available than on the Uxbridge Road.
 The cosmopolitan inner city nature means that you can almost eat your way around the world.
 From the normal range of cafes, burger bars, fried chicken outlets and chippies, there are Indian, Chinese, Thai & Jamaican outlets.
 There are Lebanese and Indian kebab shops, the latter selling "doner" kebabs made with Indian spices!